Jeremy-D-Harris/DiffEqs_CompLabs_Spring2025/README.md

 Part of Homework Assignment 5 but completed in class due to Maple software only being available on Math Department Computers.

-* Complete the following worksheet on implicit solutions:
+* Complete the following worksheet on implicit solutions: <br>
 Download: HW2_ImplicitSolns.pdf

-* Use this Maple file to help:
+* Use this Maple file to help: <br>
 ImplicitSolutions_plugandplay.mw

 ## Lab 3: Getting Started in Matlab and Euler's Method (Week 10)

-Download Matlab at the following link:
+* Download Matlab at the following link: <br>
 <a href="#" target="_blank" rel="noopener noreferrer">
 https://www.mathworks.com/academia/tah-portal/spelman-college-31560258.html
 </a>

-* Download this pdf to get started: lab_intro_f20_M_student.pdf
+* Download this pdf to get started: <br>
+	lab_intro_f20_M_student.pdf

-* Download common Matlab commands for reference:
+* Download common Matlab commands for reference: <br>
 	Matlab_quickref.pdf

-* Download the Matlab file that we plug and play Euler's Method:
+* Download the Matlab file that we plug and play Euler's Method: <br>
 	EulersMethod_plugandplay.m

 ## HW 6: Implement Euler's Method (Week 11)

-* Implement Euler's Method on 1st Order Differential Equations:
+* Implement Euler's Method on 1st Order Differential Equations: <br>
-Use Matlab code from class to complete:
+Use Matlab code from class to complete: <br>
 Exercises 2.6: 1, 2, 4

 ## Using Matlab to study 2nd Order Differential Equations:

-* Implement a 2D system of 1st order differential equations to simulate a chemical reaction – the concentrations of reactants and products over time:
+* Implement a 2D system of 1st order differential equations to simulate a chemical reaction – the concentrations of reactants and products over time: <br>
-	HOption_systems.pdf
+	HOption_systems.pdf <br>
 	main_2ndOrderRxn.m